6 Ways To Save Money on Business Insurance in 2023

 Cyber Liability | Cost to respond to a data breach |

-The primary coverages you’ll need are general liability, property, and inland marine for your tools.
-Depending on your state, you may need workers’ compensation.
-Note that it’s possible to overspend by purchasing more insurance than you need.
+The primary coverages you’ll likely need for your small business are general liability, commercial property, and inland marine for tools.
+Depending on your state, workers’ compensation insurance may be required.

 Note that general liability is calculated differently for different businesses, meaning the premium can vary widely by industry.
 If you need guidance around this, then see our article on how a general liability premium is calculated.

-Cyber insurance has different levels of protection and services depending on what policy you buy but ultimately, this is important coverage for any business that stores sensitive information online or works in the online retail space.
+Cyber liability insurance has different levels of protection and services depending on what policy you buy but, ultimately, this is important coverage for any business that stores sensitive information online or works in the online retail space.
 It helps your business if you suffer a data breach by responding appropriately to all impacted parties.

 2. Bundle Coverages